libcxx/Snowlake/docs/source/tutorial.rst

 ##########################

-Once the Snowlake project is built, invoking the Snowlake compiler, namely `snowlake`, is fairly trivial.
+Once the Snowlake project is built, invoking the Snowlake compiler, namely `snowlakec`, is fairly trivial.
 Below is the command-line interface:

 ::

-  snowlake (version 0.0.1)
+  snowlakec (version 0.0.1)

   Snowlake compiler.